scottfr/SystemsBook/Understanding/understanding.md

 # Developing Understanding

+Developing models is actually the easy part.
+What you should strive for is to develop models that advance your understanding and allow you to surface insights to better address situations around you.
 Evolving a model to surface insights can be a relatively straightforward and simple process as presented by the following model.

 # Model
-{"title": "Systems Thinking: The Essence of And?", "description": "To uncover the system one must continue to seek out the influences.", "load": "http://insightmaker.com/insight/3365"}
+{"title": "Systems Thinking: The Essence of And?", "description": "Continuing to seek the relevant influences.", "load": "http://insightmaker.com/insight/3365"}
 # End Model

+The process presented in the previous model can be used with Rich Pictures and Causal Loop Diagrams as well as Stock & Flow Simulations.
+Though when developing Stock & Flow Simulations you also have to be certain that the model runs and produces a meaningful result.
+And when developing a simulation model you should never be more than a couple clicks away from a running model.
+You'll better understand this advice after you make a substantial number of changes to a working model, it then doesn't run, and you spend hours trying to figure out how you broke it.
+Do yourself a favor, run after every change.
+It only takes a minute.

+The rest of this chapter will present several models attempting to demonstrate a development process, and acquaint you with a few additional relevant aspects of simulation models.

 ## Can Red Get to Grandma's House ##

 Here's a simple example of a question that might be answered with a model.
-And yes, it is quite obvious you could just do the math though would you get any better at building models if you did?
+And yes, it is quite obvious you could just do the math, though would you get any better at building models if you did?

+# Model
+{"title": "Stopping At Grandma's", "description": "We'll begin with the previous model and add an option that tells the model to stop when Red actually gets to Grandma's.", "load": "http://insightmaker.com/insight/6778"}
+# End Model

 ## Setting Units ##